43H Biomedical Sciences Corps Officer

 Main Risks

-The risk profile is professional and operational rather than mechanical:
+The risk profile is professional and operational rather than physical:

 Control Measures

 The corps depends on licensure, credentialing, peer review, and disciplined clinical practice.
-Good officers also stay honest about what is and is not inside their scope.
+Military medical treatment facilities follow the same accreditation standards as civilian hospitals, which means quality assurance programs, peer review, and privileging oversight are active controls.
+Good officers stay honest about what is and is not inside their scope, particularly in deployed or resource-constrained environments where the temptation to improvise outside training is real.

 Reserve and Air National Guard